ChameleonCloud/docs/source/getting-started/index.rst

 To add a key pair, we can either add a new one using "Create Key Pair" and storing the credentials on our local machine, or import an existing key using the "Import Key Pair".
-If you have previously uploaded a key pair to Chameleon, this key pair will appear in the "Avaiable" section below.
+If you have previously uploaded a key pair to Chameleon, this key pair will appear in the "Available" section below.
 You can then reuse that key pair.

 Finally, we are ready to click **"Launch Instance"**.
 Doing so will take us back